 How might this exercise reflect something about how your group works together?

-The inspiration for Over There was sourced from a video discovered on YouTube by Chris Cavert who shared this wonderful group initiative on his FUNdoing blog.
+The inspiration for Over There was sourced from a video discovered on YouTube by Chris Cavert who shared this wonderful group initiative he calls Flip & Find on his FUNdoing blog.